arthurbm/pr-ai/README.md

     # Using bun
     bun link
     ```
-    This makes the `gitmagic` command available in your terminal.
+    This makes the `gitlift` command available in your terminal.

 ## Configuration